kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 ---

-## 21. Formal premises
+## 23. Formal premises

-The current theorem family is conditional on six premises.
+The theorem family is conditional on six premises.

 ### P1 — Source identity